We, the members of the U.S. Ambassador’s Youth Council, are socially active young people who:

 The USYC is comprised of a Council that includes all of its members and a governing body – the Board of Directors.

-The Board of Directors is formed by four members of the Youth Council who are elected annually by the Council – President, Vice President, Secretary, and Treasurer.
+The Board of Directors is formed by five members of the Youth Council who are elected annually by the Council – President, Two Vice Presidents, Secretary, and Treasurer.

 Board of Directors

-Mina Raduncheva is currently active in the non-profit sector.
-She is the founder and manages two non-governmental organizations – Paint and Quarter Horse Foundation Bulgaria and MIKA Foundation.
+Mina Raduncheva is the founder and manages two non-governmental organizations – Paint and Quarter Horse Foundation Bulgaria and MIKA Foundation.
 The organizations are dedicated to children and young people’s personal growth and assistance to those with special needs.
 Her previous experience includes legal work associated with international organizations, intellectual property, and mediation.
 She holds a LLB degree in International and European Law from The Hague University of Applied Science.

 Ilina works in the non-profit sector, sustainable development, and shared value between the business and civil society.